 OVERVIEW

-Motorcycle journey through Peru - Machu Picchu and the Incas
+Motorcycle trip through Peru - Machu Picchu and the Incas

 Motorcycle trip through Peru

-This motorcycle trip through Peru takes you over the Andes passes to the World Heritage site of Machu Picchu.
-Machu Picchu is one of the most famous ruins in South America and a must for every visitor to Peru.
-Built in the 15th century by the Incas on a ridge at an altitude of 2,360 meters, Machu Picchu is the ultimate symbol of Peruvian culture.
+This motorcycle trip through Peru takes you over the Andes passes to the UNESCO World Heritage site Machu Picchu.
+Machu Picchu is one of the most famous ruined cities in South America and a must for every visitor to Peru.
+Built in the 15th century by the Incas on a mountain ridge at an altitude of 2,360 meters, Machu Picchu is the ultimate symbol of Peruvian culture.
 In the Sacred Valley, we visit various historical sites of Inca culture.
-Off the beaten path, we ride through the high Andes and visit towns like Abancay, Andahuaylas, and Ayacucho before returning to the coast.
-The many curves and elevation changes, as well as the breathtaking views, make the route varied and a paradise for motorcyclists.
-Before we return to Lima, we stop in Paracas and visit the National Park and the Ballestas Islands, which remind many visitors of the Galapagos Islands.
-There we can observe a variety of animals such as sea lions, penguins, and numerous seabirds.
-On the way to Nazca, we take the famous Pan-American Highway and enjoy the stunning view of the Andean horizon.
-Lake Titicaca, a place of great significance for Inca culture, is of course a must on this motorcycle tour.
+Off the beaten paths, we ride through the high Andes and visit cities like Abancay, Andahuaylas, and Ayacucho before returning to the coast.
+The many curves and elevation changes as well as the breathtaking views make the route varied and a paradise for motorcyclists.
+Before returning to Lima, we stop in Paracas and visit the national park and the Ballestas Islands, which remind many visitors of the Galapagos Islands.
+There, we can observe a variety of animals such as sea lions, penguins, and numerous seabirds.
+On the way to Nazca, we take the famous Panamericana and enjoy the stunning view of the Andean horizon.
+Lake Titicaca, a place of great significance for Inca culture, is, of course, a must on this motorcycle tour.
 These are just the highlights of this tour; get ready for a real South America experience!

 Daily program: Panamericana, Nazca, Machu Picchu and more!